EPA proposes first standards to make drinking water safer from 'forever chemicals' – KION546

 Although there are thousands of PFAS chemicals, according to the National Institutes of Health, under the rule, water systems would have to monitor for six specific chemicals, notify the public about PFAS levels and work to reduce them if levels go above the standard allowed.

+"I am thrilled to announce that EPA is taking yet another bold step to protect public health," said US Environmental Protection Agency Administrator Michael Regan at a news conference on Tuesday in Wilmington, North Carolina.
+"Folks, this is a tremendous step forward in the right direction.
+We anticipate that when fully implemented, this rule will prevent thousands of deaths and reduce tens of thousands of serious PFAS related illnesses."

+Regan said the proposed rule would protect the health of people for generations.
+He characterized PFAS contamination as "one of the most pressing environmental and public health concerns in the modern world."

-The EPA says the proposal would prevent thousands of deaths due to exposure to these chemicals, as well as tens of thousands of serious illnesses.
-The agency chose these chemicals because it has the most clear science about their impact on human health and said it is evaluating additional chemicals, as well.
+The agency chose these chemicals because it has the clearest science about their impact on human health and said it is evaluating additional chemicals, as well.

 The EPA's proposed limits set the allowable levels for these chemicals so low that they could not be easily detected.